Boyar: Boyars in Rus'

-Boyars in Tsardom of Russia
+Tsardom of Russia

 During the 14th and 15th centuries, the boyars of Moscow had considerable influence that continued from the Muscovy period.
 However, starting with the reign of Ivan III, the boyars were starting to lose that influence to the authoritative tsars in Muscovy.
 Because of Ivan III's expansionist policies, administrative changes were needed in order to ease the burden of governing Muscovy.
 Small principalities knew their loyal subjects by name, but after the consolidation of territories under Ivan, familial loyalty and friendship with the boyar's subjects turned those same subjects into administrative lists.
 The face of provincial rule disappeared.

 Boyar membership, until the 16th century, did not necessarily require one to be Russian, or even Orthodox, as historians note that many boyars came from places like Lithuania or the Nogais, and some remained Muslims for a generation after the Mongols were ousted.
 What is interesting about the boyars is their implied duties.
 Because boyars were not constitutionally instituted, much of their powers and duties came from agreements signed between princes.
 Agreements, such as one between Ivan III and Mikhail Borisovich in 1484 showed how allegiances needed to be earned and secured, rather than implied and enforced.

 Instead of the grand prince personally overseeing his lands, he had to rely on his captains and close advisors to oversee day-to-day operations.
 Instead of the great voice the boyars had previously in their advisory roles, they now had less bargaining power and mobility.
 They answered questions posed by the grand prince, and Ivan III even made sure to get their approval on special events, such as his marriage to Zoe Paleologa, or the attack on Novgorod.
 This was to ensure the boyars and their military power remained loyal to the tsar.

 The grand duke also made sure that peasants could not leave the princes' lands, or from one place to another, in the mid-1400s, effectively establishing serfdom.
 The boyars gained rewards and gifts as well.
 Some boyars were sent to regions as governors, and could “feed off” the locals in this way.
 Still, by the end of the 15th century, boyar membership had declined, and merit rather than family background decided who became a boyar.
 When Ivan IV became the tsar, more radical changes were implemented to limit boyar influence.